How do guarantor loans work?

 We recommend that you have a preliminary discussion with your solicitor before applying for the loan and then take the ‘Guarantee & Indemnity’ documents to your solicitor for legal advice before signing them.

 It also helps to seek out a specialist mortgage broker like Home Loan Experts because there are many aspects to consider when applying for this type of mortgage:

 - Getting approval: Lenders are more conservative than ever, but they are particularly conservative with guarantor loans.
 We know which lenders accept which types of guarantees and which lenders will accept someone in your situation.

-- Protecting the guarantor: If you cannot pay your loan, then how can you protect your guarantor from having to pay your loan and possibly losing their home?
-You can reduce the risk to the guarantor by obtaining insurance
+- Protecting the guarantor: If you cannot pay your loan then how can you protect your guarantor from having to pay your loan and possibly losing their home?
+Did you know that you can reduce the risk to the guarantor by obtaining insurance?

-If you don’t set up your mortgage in the right way then you may be putting your parents at a higher risk, or you may not be able to remove the guarantee as quickly as you would like.
+If you don’t set up your mortgage in the right way, you maybe putting your parents at a higher risk, or you may not be able to remove the guarantee as quickly as you would like.